-‘Grey’s Anatomy’ Recap: Huge Japril Moment Steals The Show In Episode 16
+‘Grey’s Anatomy’ Recap: Huge ‘Japril’ Moment Steals The Show In Episode 16

 — Grey's Anatomy (@The_GreyMethod) March 15, 2017

-The father-son Grey’s Anatomy reunion leads to a Japril epiphany the next morning, with Jackson realizing confusing his idioms.
+The father-son Grey’s Anatomy reunion leads to a “Japril” epiphany the next morning, with Jackson confusing his idioms.
 After saying “your gut’s in your throat” rather than “your heart’s in your throat,” Jackson decides to use his cancer patient’s intestines to replace her cancerous throat.
 And, in true Grey’s Anatomy fashion, the plan is a success, curing their patient’s cancer and saving her voice to boot.

-After their joint success, Japril has their biggest moment of the episode (and of this season of Grey’s Anatomy).
+After their joint success, “Japril” has their biggest moment of the episode, and of this season of Grey’s Anatomy.
 The exes end up sleeping together for the first time in a very long time.
-And rather than being overly dramatic, the scene is totally natural and comfortable and brings to mind the easy going Japril of yore.
+And rather than being overly dramatic, the scene is totally natural and comfortable, and brings to mind the easy going “Japril” of yore.

 The next morning sees April sending Jackson off the tie up the loose ends with his dad.
 Jackson goes back to the bar and dishes more on his life, including about his daughter.
 When his estranged father offers to take on the role of “Grandpa” to Harriet, however, Jackson wants nothing to do with it.